axelvaldez/radical-companies/_posts/3-radical-model/2022-10-11-equal-ne-equitable.markdown

    <table class='_h2table'>
     <tr>
      <th>Equal</th>
-     <td>It assumes that everybody must be treated equaly.
-It seems to work for a while, but then it stops working.</td>
+     <td>Everybody must be treated equally.
+It seems to work for a while, but then it stops working.
+Because everybody is <em>not</em> equal.</td>
     </tr>
     <tr>
      <th>Equitable</th>